Global Dawning:

 Howard Gaukrodger

-Global Dawning – The countdown begins is a climate-fiction thriller for young adults.
+Global Dawning: Convergence is a climate-fiction thriller for young adults.
 It hurls you headlong into the animal metaverse of Lufianblid and the human world of Felacynn.
-Both worlds seem Utopian, but Nature is on the move.
-It’s about to rebel against the vices of greed and shortsightedness.
+Both worlds seem Utopian, but Nature is on the move…

 the new cli-fi author from downunder